masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/tasklets.rst

 .. attribute:: tasklet.thread_id

    This attribute is the id of the thread the tasklet belongs to.
+If its thread has terminated, it returns ``-1``.

    The relationship between tasklets and threads is :doc:`covered elsewhere
    <threads>`.